mbwanajm/meddela/README.txt

 (c) niafikra 2012

-meddela is a notification engine that can send out notifications (via sms email e.t.c) depending based on conditions from an SQL database.
+meddela is a notification engine that can send out notifications (via sms email e.t.c) based on conditions from an SQL database.